gogins/csound-extended/playpen/README.md

 1.  `CsoundThreaded`, a native Python module that is generated from `csound.i` by the SWIG program.
 This provides a simplified implementation of the native Csound API that can be used from Python.
-2.  `libjsc_csound.so`, a native loadable module (providing the same simplified Csound API) that can be used by the JavaScriptCore engine in the playpen's embedded WebKit2 browser.
+2.  `libjsc_csound.so`, a native loadable module.
+This provides the same simplified Csound API, in a form that can be used by the JavaScriptCore engine in the playpen's embedded WebKit2 browser.

 To build and install these shared libraries, in the repository root directory,
 execute: